Heysham rock-cut tombs

 The Heysham rock-cut tombs or Heysham stone graves are eight pre-Conquest tombs of uncertain date cut into the bedrock of a headland outside St Patrick's Chapel, Heysham, Lancashire.
 They are thought to be unique.
 The tombs have been designated as a Grade I listed building and form part of a scheduled monument.

 Location

-St Patrick's Chapel is a ruined Anglo-Saxon church built originally in the 8th century and expanded at an unknown later date.
-It stands on a millstone grit headland in the village of Heysham on the north Lancashire coast in north-west England.
-About 10 m to the west of the chapel are a group of six graves cut into the rock of the headland, and about 4 m to the south-east of the chapel are a further group of two.
-There is also a more conventional cemetery outside the chapel which radiocarbon dating has assigned to the 10th or 11th century.
+St Patrick's Chapel is a ruined Anglo-Saxon church originally built in the 8th century and expanded at an unknown later date.
+It stands on a millstone grit headland on the village of Heysham on the north Lancashire coast in north-west England.
+About 10 m to the west of the chapel is a group of six graves cut into the rock of the headland, and about 4 m to the south-east of the chapel are a further group of two.
+There is also a more conventional cemetery outside the chapel, which radiocarbon dating has assigned to the 10th or 11th century.
 The entire site has been designated a scheduled monument, and the chapel and each of the groups of graves are Grade I listed buildings.
 Together, they are considered "one of the best examples in north west England of an early Christian chapel and cemetery".